 How often do I take it?

-Every 3 months, given by your healthcare provider.
+Every 3 months, given by your healthcare provider or yourself.

 • You only have to remember it 4 times a year

-• You’ll stop having a period altogether after 6–9 months
+• Most people will stop having a period, may take up to 6-9 months

 • You can start using the shot whenever you want